cerc-io/ipld-eth-db-validator/README.md

 * If the validator has caught up to (head-trail) height, it waits for a configured time interval (`validate.sleepInterval`) before again querying the database.

-* If the validator encounters a missing block (gap) in the database, it makes a `writeStateDiffAt` call to configured statediffing endpoint (`ethereum.httpPath`) if `validate.stateDiffMissingBlock` is set to `true`.
+* If the validator encounters a missing block (gap) in the database, it makes a `writeStateDiffAt` call to the configured statediffing endpoint (`ethereum.httpPath`) if `validate.stateDiffMissingBlock` is set to `true`.
 Here it is assumed that the statediffing node pointed to is writing out to the database.

 ### Local Setup